rankutah/blog/sites/rank-utah/content/_index.md

 ## About

-Learn the story and approach behind Clear Presence.
+Learn more about my story and approach.

 {{<button text="About" url="/about">}}